DRAZ010/dsc-phase-2-project-online/README.md

 ## Linear Regression

 The rubric of our second project at flatiron included linear regression.
-This is a precursor to machine learning later in the boot camp and a good skill to hone in business.
+This is a precursor to machine learning later in the bootcamp and a good skill to hone in business.
 The model enables one to predict price, in this case, if you know a few of the underlying variables.
 Out of the data provided I had to narrow the independent variables down to reduce the impact of multicollinearity.

 As mentioned the predicted or dependent variable is price.
 The predictive or independent variables are as follows:
 * Grade